 Example of a Sitemap is above.
 However, it’s also possible to create specific sitemaps for each type of content.
 For examples, one sitemap for blog posts, one for videos, one for images of your site etc.

 Why it’s Really Important to Add Sitemaps to Google Webmaster?

-So, it’s clear about the impotence of adding Sitemap to the Search Engines.
+So, it’s clear about the importence of adding Sitemap to the Search Engines.